Home > Understanding Breast Cancer > Risk Factors and Prevention > Healthy Behaviors

 It's never too late to adopt a healthy lifestyle

-Making healthy lifestyle choices has benefits at any age.
-Being more active, eating a balanced diet and becoming more aware of your health can be physically and mentally rewarding at any point in life.
+Being active, eating a balanced diet and making healthy lifestyle choices can be physically and mentally rewarding at any point in life.

 Breast cancer screening

-Getting regular screening tests is the best way for women to lower their risk of dying from breast cancer.
-Screening tests can find breast cancer early, when it's most treatable.
+Getting regular screening tests (and treatment, if diagnosed) lowers the risk of dying from breast cancer.
+Screening tests can find breast cancer at an early stage, when the chances for survival are highest.

 Learn more about breast cancer screening